taitems/jQuery.Gantt/README.md

 [Demo and Documentation](http://taitems.github.com/jQuery.Gantt/)
+Added RTL support
 ==============

 jQuery Gantt Chart is a simple chart that implements gantt functionality as a jQuery component.

 It's able to: